National New Play Network

 The National New Play Network (NNPN) is the United States' "alliance of nonprofit theaters that champions the development, production, and continued life of new plays".
 It was founded in 1998 by David Goldman.

 Programs

 Rolling World Premieres

-NNPN's flagship program, the Rolling World Premiere program is a unique model of developing and producing new plays across the country.
+NNPN's flagship program, the Rolling World Premiere, is a unique model for developing and producing new plays across the country.
 Each RWP supports three or more theaters that choose to mount the same new play within a 12-month period, allowing the playwright to develop a new work with multiple creative teams in multiple communities.
 The playwright is part of the process, working on the script and making adjustments based on what is learned from each production and from each city.
 To-date, NNPN has produced over 85 Rolling World Premieres, totaling over 275 productions.

 New Play Exchange

 The New Play Exchange is the world's largest database of plays by living writers.
 Launched in 2015, the database has grown to include more than 24,000 scripts by more than 6,00 authors.